-The medical ventilators market is expected to witness steady growth between 2025 and 2035, driven by rising incidences of respiratory diseases, increasing demand for emergency care equipment, and advancements in ventilator technology.
-The market is projected to be valued at USD 2,023.5 million in 2025 and is anticipated to reach USD 4,660.1 million by 2035, reflecting a CAGR of 8.7% over the forecast period.
+The global medical ventilators market is estimated to be valued at USD 2,023.5 million in 2025 and is projected to reach USD 4,660.1 million by 2035, registering a CAGR of 8.7% over the forecast period.

 Metric | Value |